-Unique in all the best ways, these Oat and Buckwheat Chocolate Chip Cookies have a crisp exterior, a soft middle and the most amazing flavor.
-They're quick to make and even quicker to disappear from the plate.
-They're naturally gluten-free, yet certainly a cookie everyone is going to love.
+Unique in all the best ways, these Oat and Buckwheat Chocolate Chip Cookies have a crisp exterior, a soft center, and incredible flavor.
+They’re quick to make and even quicker to disappear.
+Naturally gluten-free, they’re a cookie everyone will love.

 Want to save this recipe?